fibo/fibo.github.io/_posts/2013-07-02-how-to-install-dbdoracle.md

 I use to create a *.oracle_profile* with environment variables I need, so I can source it from *.bash_profile* or from another session (for example from a CPAN shell, see below).

-<div class="alert warning">It is important you use the same environment variables as in your scripts as at the time of installation, since installation will create linked libraries.</div>
+<div class="paper warning">It is important you use the same environment variables as in your scripts as at the time of installation, since installation will create linked libraries.</div>

 ```bash
 $ cat $HOME/.oracle_profile